The Best Man the World Could Ever Get

 A Gillette commercial just came out

-Culture teaches us often that a man is someone who is macho, aggressive and proud about their manhood.
-They strive to have the biggest muscles, nicest cars, best looks and most money.
-If a man has none of these things, then it is already known he is inferior to those that do.
-Leaving them in confusion for lack of identity and purpose.
+Culture often teaches us that a man is someone who is macho, aggressive, and proud of their manhood.
+They strive to have the biggest muscles, nicest cars, best looks, and the most money.
+If a man has none of these things, then it is already known he is inferior to those that do—leaving them in confusion for lack of identity and purpose.

 Well, I have good news.
-The manliest Man who ever lived is not Dwayne “The Rock” Johnson, it’s not John Wayne or Vin Diesel.
-The manliest Man who ever lived was Jesus Christ, the Son God and the model we must look to is not Hollywood, culture or a shaving commercial, the model we are to follow is the inspired Word of God.
+The manliest Man who ever lived is not Dwayne “The Rock” Johnson, John Wayne, or Vin Diesel.
+The manliest Man who ever lived was Jesus Christ, the Son of God.
+The model we must look to is not Hollywood, culture, or a shaving commercial; the model we are to follow is the inspired Word of God.

-I am so grateful and eternally thankful that that was not the mindset of Jesus when His body was being beaten and ripped apart by men no better than you or I. I am so glad, when He saw Calvary’s hill, He didn’t change His mind because it looked to steep to climb with that cross on His shoulder.
-The Bible mentions NOT one tear that was shed by Jesus while He was being torchered to death for the sins of the world.
+I am so grateful and eternally thankful that that was not the mindset of Jesus when His body was being beaten and ripped apart by men no better than you or I. I am so glad that when He saw Calvary’s hill, He didn’t change His mind because it looked too steep to climb with that cross on His shoulder.
+The Bible mentions NOT one tear that was shed by Jesus while He was being tortured to death for the sins of the world.
 (John 19) He was as tougher than any man who’s ever lived, died, or rose again.

 Real men don’t complain about their circumstances.
 They don’t seek the easiest road.
 They don’t get easily offended because they live in a glass house of sensitive emotions.

-When the going gets TOUGH then the TOUGH stand up and fight like the men that God created them to be.
+When the going gets tough, the tough stand up and fight like the men God created them to be.

 Wait a second, so my Savior was beaten, mocked, and crucified for no reason whatsoever.
 He didn’t shed one tear and give up when it was hard but now, you’re telling me to be TENDER and gentle?

-In John chapter 11, there is a man named Lazarus who was ill.
-Lazarus is the brother of Mary and Martha who have a history with Jesus which you can read about in Luke chapter 10.
+In John chapter 11, there is a man named Lazarus who is ill.
+Lazarus is the brother of Mary and Martha, who have a history with Jesus, which you can read about in Luke chapter 10.
 Mary and Martha send word to the Lord in John 11:3, “Lord, he whom you love is ill.”
-Jesus the whole time knows that Lazarus is going to die, and He is going to raise him up from the dead.
-When Jesus arrives, Lazarus had been dead for four days and many people had gathered to “console” Mary and Martha because of their loss.
-When the sisters come to into Jesus’ presence they are hurting deeply.
+Jesus, the whole time, knows that Lazarus is going to die, and He is going to raise him up from the dead.
+When Jesus arrived, Lazarus had been dead for four days, and many people had gathered to “console” Mary and Martha because of their loss.
+When the sisters come into Jesus’ presence, they are hurting deeply.
 Mary says, “Lord, if you had been here, my brother would not have died.”

 Jesus KNOWS He is about to raise a dead man named Lazarus back to life again and all those present will be amazed on God’s power.
 But even in light of Jesus knowing what He is about to do, I found something incredibly powerful about the kind of man Jesus was.

-Starting in verse 33 it says, “When Jesus saw her (Mary) weeping, and the Jews who had come with her also weeping, he was deeply moved in his spirit and great troubled.
+Starting in verse 33, it says, “When Jesus saw her (Mary) weeping, and the Jews who had come with her also weeping, he was deeply moved in his spirit and greatly troubled.
 And he said, “Where have you laid him?”
 They said to him, “Lord, come and see.”
 JESUS WEPT.”

 Why was He weeping?
 Why would he shed tears over a dead man he was about to bring back to life?

 Christ was selfless.
 He was not in this world to care first for His own needs but for the needs of others.
 Men, Ephesians 5:25 says, “Husbands, love your wives, as Christ loved the church and gave himself up for her…” What did Christ do for the church?
 He died for it.
-His bride, the church, you and me as followers of Christ.
-We are not lovely, we are wretched, selfish, self-absorbed sinners who are our best days deserve hell and damnation.
+His bride, the church, you, and me as followers of Christ.
+We are not lovely; we are wretched, selfish, self-absorbed sinners who, in our best days, deserve hell and damnation.

 Ephesians 2:4 says, “But God, being rich in mercy, because of the great love with which he loved us…”

-So, the next time you want to cast judgment on someone for failing you…The next time you want to treat any lady or daughter of King Jesus with disrespect and dishonor…The next time you want to make sure your needs are met before that of another’s consider the heart of Christ.
+So, the next time you want to cast judgment on someone for failing you, the next time you want to treat any lady or daughter of King Jesus with disrespect and dishonor, the next time you want to make sure your needs are met before that of another, consider the heart of Christ.
 Who made a choice to give up His only Son before He would give up on you and me for a punishment we well deserve.

 “even as the Son of Man came not to be served but to serve, and to give his life as a ransom for many."”